NikiReis/Pratic_Projects_UCB/README.md

 # Pratic_Projects_UCB
-Catholic University of Brasilia
+University: Catholic University of Brasilia
-Course: Computer Science Bachelor
+Bachelor's Degree: Bachelor of Science in Computer Science

 Pratic Projects 1 and 2 - Algorithms and Programmation